What is the Assessed Value?

 When do I pay my taxes?

-The County Treasurer sends out a tax bill in October each year.
+The County Treasurer sends out a tax bill at the end of November each year.
 Taxes

 may be paid in two installments according to a payment schedule.
 If